tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 attacker to passively read (and actively modify) all traffic.

 Additionally, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as described below.
-Note that this class of attack can sometimes be detected by each group member including the SNI extension {{RFC6066}}
+Note that a partial mitigiation against this class of attack is available: each group member includes the SNI extension {{RFC6066}}
-and terminating the connection on mismatch between the presented SNI value and the receiving member's known identity.
-The SNI extension names the server identity, but the group members that acting as clients are not identified by the SNI extension.
+and terminates the connection on mismatch between the presented SNI value and the receiving member's known identity.
 See {{Selfie}} for details.

 To illustrate the rerouting attack, consider the group of peers who know the PSK be `A`, `B`, and `C`.
 The attack proceeds as follows: